rust-skia/rust-skia/skia-bindings/README.md

 ### `FinalBuildConfiguration`

-The `FinalBuildConfiguration` is created from the `BuildConfiguration` and contains the individual name value pairs that are sent to GN to parameterize the Skia build and the preprocessor defines that are used to create the `src/bindings.rs` file and the `skia-bindings` library.
+The `FinalBuildConfiguration` is created from the `BuildConfiguration` and contains name value pairs used by GN to parameterize the Skia build and preprocessor defines used to create the `src/bindings.rs` file and the `skia-bindings` library.